joangro/google-cloud/README.md

 These products include, but are not limited to:

 - Serverless solutions
-- Cloud Storage (including GCS, Cloud SQL, Spanner, BQ...)
+- Cloud Storage (including GCS, Cloud SQL, BQ...)
 - Big Data